hyvor/dev/README.md

 - Generates SSL certificates for the development server using `mkcert`.
 - Creates the docker network `hyvor-network`.
-- Creates data directories for databases for Minio (S3).
+- Creates data directories for databases and Minio (S3).

 ### Step 3: Run